public-transport/gtfs-utils/readme.md

 xsv sort -s trip_id,start_time frequencies.txt | sponge frequencies.txt
 ```

-There's also a [`sort.sh` script](sort.sh) running the commands available in the npm package.
+There's also a [`sort.sh` script](sort.sh) included in the npm package, which executes the commands above.

 For read-only sources (like HTTP requests), sorting the files is not an option.
 You can solve this by using tools that sort data in-memory, e.g. by [spawning](https://nodejs.org/docs/latest-v12.x/api/child_process.html#child_process_child_process_spawn_command_args_options) `xsv` and piping data through it.

 ### basic example

-Given our [sample GTFS dataset](https://npmjs.com/package/sample-gtfs-feed), we'll answer the following question: **On a specific day, which vehicles or which lines stop at a specific station?**
+Given our [sample GTFS dataset](https://npmjs.com/package/sample-gtfs-feed), we'll answer the following question: **On a specific day, which vehicles of which lines stop at a specific station?**

 We define a function `readFile` that reads our GTFS data into a [readable stream](https://nodejs.org/api/stream.html#stream_readable_streams)/[async iterable](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/asyncIterator).
-Because we have CSV files on disk, we'll use the built-in `readCsv` helper:
+In this case we'll read CSV files from disk using the built-in `readCsv` helper:

 ```js
 const readCsv = require('gtfs-utils/read-csv')